-To use ODS Graphics you must have SAS/GRAPH software which is licensed separately from Base SAS.
+To use ODS Graphics in SAS 9.2 you must have SAS/GRAPH software which is licensed separately from Base SAS.
+Starting with SAS 9.3, ODS Graphics is part of Base SAS.
 Some people may wonder whether ODS Graphics replaces traditional SAS/Graph procedures.
 No doubt, for some people and some applications, it will.
 But ODS Graphics is not designed to do everything that traditional SAS/Graph does, and does not replace it.
-For example, ODS Graphics does not currently create contour plots; for contour plots you need to use PROC GCONTOUR which is part of traditional SAS/GRAPH.